praths007/praths007/README.md

-# Hi there, I'm Prathmesh Savale! 👋
+# Hi there, I'm Prathmesh! 👋

 ## About Me
 Welcome to my GitHub profile!
 I'm Prathmesh, a data enthusiast who loves turning data into actionable insights.
 With a background strong background in data science and computer engineering, I enjoy tackling complex problems and finding innovative solutions.